shardsofblue/virginia-court-data-plea-deals/notes-file.md

-# File to store To Do tasks and make notes between collaborators
+# File to store To-Do tasks and make notes between collaborators

 ## Overall Notes:
 * Roxanne has been working on this data within SQLPro for Postgre, which is installed on computer 3210-09.
 * Excel file _analysis\_2007-2017.xlsx_ and SQL file _analysis.sql_ have the latest work

-TODO:
+### TODO:
 * compute statistically valid categories
 * get Sean to look over my Excel files for methodology checking
-* start working with the data in R
+* load cleaned data into R
+* [IN PROGRESS] Which crimes have a trial penalty? _Compute the mean sentence time of plea  vs. trial by crime_
+* Is there a stronger penalty for people based on race?
+Gender?
+* How many charges do people generally receive?
+Are a large number dropped when a person takes a plea deal? _Count the number of charges per person\_id_
+* [DONE] Figure out why so many values are NULL
+* [DONE]?
+Clean crime\_code\_keys so I can use them to examine types of crime

-What I have learned:
+### What I have learned:
 As of...
-9/26
+10/17
+* Pending analysis of statistical relevance, there appears to be the strongest penalty for crimes involving drugs or welfare.
 * The REF\_NOT\_FOUND crimes were a data error.
 * Null pleas at hearings were because so many of the charges are dropped by the prosecutor.
 * Instead of looking at the Hearings table at all, we can use the main Case table and use the ConcludedBy field to tell us whether a case was determined based on a guilty plea or a trial.